Ski Holidays in February

 February Half Term ski holidays

-Due to the ideal snow and weather conditions, February half-term is the most popular option.
-This high demand does make February half-term the most expensive week of the season to ski and also causes resorts to be very busy.
-If you can be flexible on your choice of week then half-term is certainly worth avoiding.
+Families with school aged children are limited to skiing early in the season at Christmas or New Year, late in the season at Easter, or in the middle of the season for half-term.
+Due to the ideal snow and weather conditions, the February half-term is the most popular option.
+This high demand does make February half-term the most expensive week of the season to ski.
+Therefore, if you can be at all flexible on your choice of week half-term is certainly worth avoiding.

-French School Holidays for 2019
+French School Holidays

-Zone B (The North and South East): 10th February - 24th February.
+Zone B (The North and Provence)

-Being the middle of the skiing season, when snow conditions are at their peak, means that you can safely consider even the relatively low altitude resorts.
+Full choice of resorts in FebruaryBeing the middle of the skiing season, when snow conditions are at their peak, means that you can safely consider even the relatively low altitude resorts.
 It never hurts to be high up but there are many lower resorts which have so much to offer, if you pick the right time of year.
-These tend to be the traditional Alpine mountain towns and villages which have much more charm than some of the high altitude, purpose built stations.
+These tend to be the traditional alpine mountain towns and villages which have much more charm than some of the high altitude, purpose built stations.

 Traditional resorts with great skiing in February: